cold-world/react-formik-form/README.md

 Features ->

-1. You can go back and everything will be saved
+1. You can go back and everything will be saved.
-2. Check for every field.
+2. Fields validation.

 * * *